 - Liquidity risk.
 The Fund may not be able to purchase or sell a security in a timely manner or at desired prices or achieve its desired weighting in a security.

-(including ADRs) may be less liquid, more volatile, and harder
+issuer's securities) may be less liquid, more volatile, and harder to

 political, economic, or market instability, or unfavorable